nielslange/smntcs-google-webmaster-tools/readme.txt

 4. Choose 'Alternative methods', select 'HTML Tag', click on 'Show me an example' and copy the verification code
 5. Go to 'Appearance' » 'Customize' » 'Google Webmaster Tools' and paste your verification code

+= Why am I not able to save the verification code? =

+This issue might be caused by a security plugin.
+If you use a security plugin, e.g. Wordfence, then disable it so save your verification code and activate it once you’re done.

 == Screenshots ==

 1. Paste you Google Analytics tracking code in the customizer

 == Changelog ==

+= 2.0.1 =
+* Add FAQ

 = 2.0 =
 * Use Customizer instead of options page